Trumpet / Cornet Hire

-We hope you enjoy your newly hired instrument.
-Please take the time to read this document in order to keep the instrument in its best condition.
+We hope you enjoy your instrument.
+Please take the time to read this information in order to keep the instrument in its best condition.

 Caring for your instrument